michalkoczwara/PaySurf/README.md

 BillingAddressID can be fetched manually by adding a new credit card to your account, opening developer tools and looking at the Data-ID input field for a current address.

+This exploit works as the wallet in paypal is missing CSRF headers.